obedullaD/pyramid/docs/narr/viewconfig.rst

   represented class or if the :term:`context` resource provides the represented interface; it is otherwise false.

+  It is possible to pass an exception class as the context if your context may subclass an exception.
+In this case **two** views will be registered.
+One will match normal incoming requests and the other will match as an :term:`exception view` which only occurs when an exception is raised during the normal request processing pipeline.

   If ``context`` is not supplied, the value ``None``, which matches any resource, is used.

+``exception``

+  An object or a :term:`dotted Python name` referring to an exception class.
+  This predicate is true when the view is processing an exception instead of the :term:`context` derived from the request.
+The actual exception object is provided to the view as the ``context`` argument or ``request.exception``.
+  This argument conflicts with ``context`` and should be used if the view is an :term:`exception view`.

+  .. versionadded:: 1.8

 ``route_name``
   If ``route_name`` is supplied, the view callable will be invoked only when